-- Baby Furniture e.g.: bassinets, cribs, playpens, change tables, rocking chairs, dressers.
-Please note that in order for a crib to be accepted it must include information that identifies the manufacturer, model number, date of manufacture, original hardware and assembly instructions- either printed or online version.
+- Baby Furniture e.g.: bassinets, cribs, playpens.
+We no longer accept change tables, rocking chairs, dressers due to their size and low interest from Gift Applicants.
+Please note that in order for a crib to be accepted it must include information that identifies the manufacturer, model number, date of manufacture, original and complete hardware and assembly instructions- either printed or online version.
 No drop-side cribs please.
 Cribs made before September 1986 do not meet current safety standards and are illegal to sell under the law.

 - Strollers e.g.: umbrella strollers, jogging strollers, single/double strollers.
 Please note that strollers made before 1985 may not meet current safety standards, and will not be accepted.
 Strollers must come with a lap belt, or safety harness that is solidly attached to the seat or frame.
 Strollers must be accompanied by information that identifies the manufacturer, model number, and the date of manufacture.